tinic/constixel/README.md

 Requirements:

 - C++20
-- gcc 13 or newer
-- clang 16 or newer
-- MSVC 17 or newer
+- gcc 13 or newer, clang 16 or newer, MSVC 17 or newer
 - For sixel display you will need a capabable terminal.
 Windows Terminal, iTerm on MacOS and any Linux terminal will work.
 The Terminal app on MacOS does not support sixel.

 Minimal example: